yonch/collector/testing-plan.md

 CI Integration
 - Add a CI job that provisions a KIND cluster (v0.27.0+), installs the Helm chart with local storage, runs workload, gathers Parquet files, and performs schema/row assertions (e.g., via a small Rust or Python checker step).
-- Gate E2E behind a label or nightly schedule due to kernel and privilege requirements; keep L2 hermetic tests in the default PR workflow.
+- Gate E2E behind a label or nightly schedule due to kernel and privilege requirements; keep L0 hermetic handler tests in the default PR workflow.

 Risks & Mitigations
 - Hardware/kernel feature dependency: skip E2E when resctrl is unavailable; rely on hermetic L2.